Ibercheck/api-docs/source/includes/_tutorial.md

 # Tutorial
 Reports are asynchronous transactions.
 This means it's necessary to register a request.
-After registering your request you will be posted about the progress via webhooks.
+After registering your request you will be posted about the progress via WebHooks.

 ## Authentication